Most flats – and some houses – in the UK are leasehold.

 5. Energy Performance Certificate

-In the United Kingdom, an Energy Performance Certificate (EPC) has been a legal requirement for selling a property since 2008.
+An Energy Performance Certificate (EPC) has been required for selling property since 2008.

-There are only a few situations when an EPC is not required—for example, if you are selling your flat fast to a cash house buyer.
+There are only a few situations when an EPC is not required.
+For example, if you are selling to a cash buyer.

 Your EPC will typically include both of the following critical pieces of information: